telosnetwork/telos-docs/docs/evm/about/overview-and-architecture.md

 * Gas price is fixed, you can enter a higher price but will only be charged the current set price, you cannot enter a lower price or the transaction will be rejected (no gas charged).
 This means you cannot front run other transactions or speed yours up, but block times are .5 seconds so there is no need to speed them up.&#x20;
 * Since the EVM is just another smart contract on the Telos blockchain, multiple EVMs can exist on the same chain at the same time.
 They are differentiated by their Telos account name.
 They are differentiated by their Telos account name.
 There is currently only one EVM on Telos, under the “eosio.evm” account name for both mainnet and testnet. &#x20;
 * Telos does not have the concept of logs, whereas Ethereum nodes provide the built-in eth\_getLogs call to query logs.
 Telos has logs query/streaming and history management as an external service called [Hyperion](https://eosrio.io/hyperion/).
-* EVM transactions are relayed to the EVM contract via a Telos native transaction, which means Telos native resources still are needed in the transaction lifecycle.
-This process is managed by the Ethereum compatibilbe JSON-RPC server that has a native Telos account associated with it which manages the resources.
+* EVM transactions are relayed to the EVM contract via a Telos Zero transaction, which means Telos Zero resources still are needed in the transaction lifecycle.
+This process is managed by the Ethereum compatibilbe JSON-RPC server that has a Telos Zero account associated with it which manages the resources.
 This account is used for broadcasting transactions to the EVM contract. &#x20;
-* EVM smart contract uses native TLOS token as gas instead of ETH.
-More can be read on gas fees [here](gas-fees.md).
+* EVM smart contract uses TLOS Zero token as gas instead of ETH.
+More can be read on gas fees [here](./gas-fees.md).

 ## Sentnl Approved EVM